How to Join

 Candidate members have several responsibilities.
 First, a candidate member is required to write a scholarly article exploring a body of law pertaining to civil rights from a unique perspective.
 The typical article is anywhere from 25-50 pages double-spaced.
 To help candidate members write their first scholarly article, the law school offers a one-credit course, aptly titled “Scholarly Writing,” in which all candidate members must enroll.
 Candidate members are also assigned 9 “spading” assignments throughout the year.
 Spading consists of reviewing the footnotes in a forthcoming article to ensure that the cited material supports the statement the author asserts and that the citations follow proper Bluebook formatting.
 A typical spading assignment takes 3-4 hours, and is usually due within 3-5 days of being assigned.
 Full membership is contingent upon satisfactory completion of all spading assignments and composition of an article of publishable quality.

-If you have any further questions regarding the CRLJ, the membership selection process, or candidate member requirements, please do not hesitate to contact the CRLJ Managing Editor at email@example.com.
+If you have any further questions regarding the CRLJ, the membership selection process, or candidate member requirements, please do not hesitate to contact the CRLJ Managing Editor, Gabrielle Graves, at email@example.com.